-,, ACTION QLDC RESPONSIBLE PA TEAM(S) DARTHEROUS YEAR OF DELIVERY ESTIMATED 0041 PARTNERSHIP 2022-23 2023-24 2024-25 COST (OVER 3 YEAR PERIOD) GOAL We in tegrate native regeneration and carbon removal 6.4 Conduct a review of how Council can adopt more environmentally friendly methods of controlling pest plants to minimise and/or eliminate the use of agrichemicals such as glyphosate.
+ACTION QLDC Responsible Team(s) PARTNERSHIP YEAR OF DELIVERY ESTIMATED 2022-23 2023-24 2024-25 COST (OVER 3 YEAR PERIOD) GOAL We in tegrate native regeneration and carbon removal 6.4 Conduct a review of how Council can adopt more environmentally friendly methods of controlling pest plants to minimise and/or eliminate the use of agrichemicals such as glyphosate.
 This will involve trialling and monitoring new technologies and methods such as wilding, meadowing, alternative agrichemicals and weed control methods.
 Parks 99 0 6.5 Integrate the protection, restoration and enhancement of blue-green networks and indigenous biodiversity corridors into stormwater management, infrastructure design and management of parks, reserves, and open spaces.
-Parks, Property & Infrastructure, Strategy & Policy 66 6.6 a.
-Regenerate Coronet Forest as an exemplar of native biodiversity and a recreational hub. b.
+Parks, Property & Infrastructure, Strategy & Policy 99 6.6 a.
+Regenerate Coronet Forest as an exemplar of native biodiversity and a recreational hub.
+Parks 999 b.
 Develop and implement plans to protect, restore and enhance other Council land that has high biodiversity potential, Including Mt Iron, Matakauri Wetland, Ben Lomond, and Queenstown Hill.
-Parks 999 We in crease the impact of our local conservation organisations 6.7 Support capability building for staff, volunteers, and board members within local conservation trusts through initiatives such as governance training, conservation standards workshops, conference funding and knowledge sharing.
-Strategy & Policy Conservation Groups, Catchment Groups, Community Trusts 99 00 6.8 Create a live schedule of all biodiversity related community and QLDC projects underway in the district.
+We in crease the impact of our local conservation organisations · 6.7 Support capability building for staff, volunteers, and board members within local conservation trusts through initiatives such as governance training, conservation standards workshops, conference funding and knowledge sharing.
+Strategy & Policy Conservation Groups, Catchment Groups, Community Trusts 99 6.8 Create a live schedule of all biodiversity related community and QLDC projects underway in the district.
 Understand stage of development, barriers, opportunities and how QLDC can support.
 Develop clear criteria for assessment.
-Strategy & Policy, Parks Conservation Groups, Catchment Groups 6 100 6.9 Invest in a Council Biodiversity contestable fund to support innovative community and business projects that respond to biodiversity loss and restoration.
-Strategy & Policy Conservation Groups, Catchment Groups, Community Trusts 99 00
+Strategy & Policy, Parks Conservation Groups, Catchment Groups 6 6.9 Invest in a Council Biodiversity contestable fund to support innovative community and business projects that respond to biodiversity loss and restoration.
+Strategy & Policy Conservation Groups, Catchment Groups, Community Trusts 99 next steps.